Image Alt

 3. Underwent Tooth Extraction

-Our dentists will always do whatever they can to save an infected tooth.
+Our dentists will always do whatever they can when it comes to treating an infected tooth.
 Unfortunately, if the infection is too severe, a tooth extraction becomes the only viable option.

-For obvious reasons, having a tooth pulled often gets people thinking about replacement options.
-If you want the feeling and function of a natural tooth, a dental implant is the ideal choice.
+For obvious reasons, having a tooth pulled often gets people thinking about restorative options.
+If you want the feeling and function of a natural tooth, dental implant placement is the ideal choice.
 The implant will fill in the new gap beautifully and not look out of place in the slightest.

 4. Notice Your Face Is Less Defined